Mitchel2003/Gestion_salud/README.md

 referencias mas especificas de este elemento que inciden en los estilos, por tanto, el id es por el momento el unico metodo de acceder a estos elementos input de modo que se respete las asignaciones que programo; creo que otro modo seria utilizando !important, ya veremos...
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+**#212** remember one thing; the functionality of show/hiden content (html) for sections especifics is designed by bootstrap and its class, i just do that adjunt the query from database and show <div> to contain data information, but into current method, just doing a event on click for the differents sections avaliables in this user, then when user click on the section, happens next:

+    **1:** bootstrap enable 'display: flex;' and allow 'show active' the view of visuals elements **2:** this method detect 'observer' a click on element context '.nav-tabs' = main navbar; then for example 'home' at click, we will activate the fetch of information specific for the current section
+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////